 Students can make-up hours during course times the student is not normally scheduled for attendance.
-Students may begin attending make-up hours after Core and Protege programs are complete.
 Make-up time will only be allowed for students until a cumulative attendance percentage 100% is achieved.
 Students must complete a Future Professional Make-Up Request Form indicating the date, time, activity completed, and the name of the Learning Leader who supervised the make-up time.